An Archive of Work by Artist Sarah Bouchard

 I initially became interested in Portland’s Masonic Temple while touring the building on behalf of a non-profit arts organization.
 I was awed by the architecture and presence of the space, and shocked that its remarkable interiors had remained essentially hidden from public view for the past 100 years.
 While completing my MFA at Maine College of Art, I successfully presented a proposal to the Masonic Trustees to situate myself as an artist-in-residence within the building.
 I have maintained my studio at the Temple since October of 2010.

 In 2011, I was awarded a Good Idea Grant from the Maine Arts Commission for this project.
+I was awarded another Good Idea Grant in 2013.
 I am currently seeking additional funding to complete the work.
 A public exhibition will follow.

 The Masonic Temple project is the most expansive installation I have undertaken.
 One of my most recent installations entitled white cube (72 free-standing ladders), was exhibited at the Institute for Contemporary Art at Maine College of Art.
 I have also created numerous painting, photography and collage series exhibited on both the West and East Coasts of the U.S. over the past decade.
 My work is represented by the Corey Daniels Gallery in Wells, Maine, where I recently collaborated on an installation exhibition in July of 2012.
-I have also been asked to create a site-specific piece to kick-off the Centennial celebration of the University of Maine at Farmington, opening at the UMF Art Gallery on September 12, 2013.
+I also had a solo exhibition of my work at the University of Maine at Farmington’s UMF Art Gallery in February of 2014.

 The most striking sculptural component of the Masonic Temple installation will be an enormous bees’ nest created out of paper mache, measuring approximately 25 feet in diameter, suspended in the Eastern Star Hall, on the fifth floor of the Temple.
 The Eastern Star Hall was once the ritual room for the women’s auxiliary of the Masonic Order.